 Dark Armies Necropolis - Indianapolis, IN

-Dark Armies starts their Halloween season on October 1st.
+Dark Armies starts their Halloween season on October 5th.
 There are two separate haunted attractions at Dark Armies with separate entrances and ticket prices.
 Necropolis is the City of Perpetual Darkness.
 It is a 30,000 square feet haunt featuring Necropolis Haunted House, Zombie Inn Hotel, and Dark Terrors about power draining accidents.
-This haunt has been open for 18 years.
+This haunt has been open for 19 years.
 Dark Armies is an entertainment facility built around paintball and laser tag.
 Hunt the zombies for an hour.
 Facility is open every day and night 24 hours in October.
 It is not effected by Necropolis.
 This attraction is for the both the experienced paintball player and for those who want to try it out.
 It is lots of fun.
 Price include the use of all the equipment you will need to play.
 Suggested you call in advance so they can give you a best time to play with other players.
+The Necropolis Haunted house is open every Friday and Saturday night in October plus another 6 nights during the month.

 Edge of Insanity - Kokomo, IN